Awards to the U.S.

 The application process has been completed!
 Wait for the notification letter!

-- Applicants are notified by Fulbright Taiwan of nomination/non-nomination in the mid-May after the Board meeting.
+- Applicants are notified by Fulbright Taiwan of nomination/non-nomination in the mid-September after the Board meeting.
 Their nomination is also sent to International Research & Exchanges Board (IREX) for global competition.

 - The grant is then subject to:

 - Final approval by the J. William Fulbright Foreign Scholarship Board (FFSB)

 - The candidate’s placement with a U.S. institution approved by Fulbright Taiwan